 Assistant Teaching Professor or Assistant Lecturer

-Submit cover letter, curriculum vita, student evaluations, and teaching philosophy to https://jobs.miamioh.edu/cw/en-us/job/498348/assistant-teaching-professorassistant-lecturer-of-business-analytics.
-Department will request letters of recommendation from references listed in application.
-Inquiries about the position may be addressed to Waldyn Martinez at firstname.lastname@example.org.
-Screening of applications will begin March 23, 2021 and continue until the position is filled.
+Submit cover letter, curriculum vitae, teaching philosophy and transcripts to https://jobs.miamioh.edu/cw/en-us/job/498405/assistant-teaching-professorassistant-lecturer.
+Department will request letters of reference from references listed in application; letters should address the candidate’s teaching potential or ability and qualifications for the position.
+Inquiries about the position may be directed to Statsearch@miamioh.edu or 513-529-7828.
+Screening of applications will begin March 23, 2021 and will continue until the position is filled.

 Miami University, an Equal Opportunity/Affirmative Action employer, encourages applications from minorities, women, protected veterans and individuals with disabilities.
 Miami University prohibits harassment, discrimination and retaliation on the basis of age (40 years or older), color, disability, gender identity or expression, genetic information, military status, national origin (ancestry), pregnancy, race, religion, sex/gender, status as a parent or foster parent, sexual orientation, or protected veteran status in its application and admission processes, educational programs and activities, facilities, programs or employment practices.
 Requests for reasonable accommodations for disabilities related to employment should be directed to ADAFacultyStaff@MiamiOH.edu or 513-529-3560.